 After WW2 his brother Karolis, who had escaped the soviet occupation, came out to Australia with his family.
 Karolis had been born in 1901 in England, his wife Marija in Kaunas, and their son Algirdas in 1928 in Kaunas.
 The Australian press reported in 1949 that both Karolis and Algirdas were commercial photographers who hoped to open a studio in Sydney; however Karolis and his family moved to the USA in the mid 1950s.

 When Jonas retired from the steel mill he bought a motor boat; he enjoyed fishing in the Pacific ocean and many Lithuanians would come down from Sydney to go fishing with him.
 He died at Port Kembla on 8 June 1975 and was buried at the West Dapto Catholic cemetery.
-A cemetery record at http://www.interment.net/data/aus/nsw/southcoastillawarra/wdcatholic/catholic.htm suggests he also used the name 'John Green' in Australia, however I have found no other evidence to support this.
+A cemetery record at http://www.interment.net/data/aus/nsw/southcoastillawarra/wdcatholic/catholic.htm suggests he also used the name 'John Green' in Australia, and the cemetery headstone (sighted in October 2018) appears to confirm that.

 Much of the above material is from the obituary for Jonas Zeleniakas written by Antanas Baužė and published in Mūsų Pastogė, Nr.
 24 of 23rd June 1975.